juanmv94/JVideo-Chrome-Extension/README.md

 * It allows you to open a new video/audio tab without anything else (ads, iframes,...) by opening the (\*.mp4, \*.mp3,...) media link
 * It allows you to download the video/audio file (\*.mp4, \*.mp3,...)
 * It allows you to copy video/audio link
+* It allows you to send video to a ChromeCast device

 ## How to use
 First, you must go to a web page with an embedded video/audio.
 Sometimes it will be necessary to start playing it so that the page loads it.